-However, something like the Ferobox 45 W TC reduces this procedure into a single button-press, thanks to the dedicated power/mode button included on the device.
+However, something like the Eleaf iStick Power reduces this procedure into a single long press of the mode button.

-If you’re interested in trying a mod but have been put off by the complexity of them, it’s worth looking for devices like the Ferobox.
-These make ease of use a priority rather than an afterthought.
+If you’re interested in trying a mod but have been put off by the complexity of them, it’s worth looking for devices like the Innokin GOZEE or the Innokin Adept, which make ease of use a priority rather than an afterthought.

-Despite their apparent complexity, mods – and e-cigs overall – aren’t too complicated to make and there are a lot of companies trying to cash in with lower-quality offerings.
+Despite their apparent complexity, mods – and vape devices in general – aren’t too complicated to make and there are a lot of companies trying to cash in with lower-quality offerings.

 A lot could be said on this topic, but the simple advice is to stick with more well-known brands with a solid reputation.

-Innokin is a great example.
-The Coolfire IV TC150 is an excellent mod, but coming from a company like Innokin with a long history of making high-quality devices, it’s hardly a surprise that it outperforms similar devices made by less well-known companies.
+Vaporesso is a great example.
+The GTX One is an excellent mod, but coming from a company like Innokin with a long history of making high-quality devices, it’s hardly a surprise that it outperforms similar devices made by less well-known companies.

 Other than this, your choice of brand does come down to personal preference and experience.

-You may have tried a Smok mod before, for example, but not liked the menu system.
-Since many modern Smok mods have similar menus, in a case like this you may prefer Aspire or Innokin mods.
+You may have tried a Smok mod before, for example, but didn’t like the menu system.
+Since many modern Smok mods have similar menus, in a case like this you may prefer Voopoo or Vaporesso mods.